SolidityDrone/AntiSweep_Challenge_Solved/README.md

 To overcome this obstacle, the solution utilizes the Flashbots bundle feature.

 By using a bundle, a group of transactions can be executed as a single atomic unit, without being exposed to the public mempool.
 This allows the solution to execute a series of transactions in a specific order, bypassing the sweeper bot and successfully retrieving the key token.
+The bundle will ensure that tx1 and tx2 are sequentially ordered inside the block.
+Avoiding any chance for a bot to include a transaction in between tx1 and tx2.

 # Prerequisites
 Before running the Token Hacker Challenge solution, ensure that you have the following dependencies installed: